Knowing the Shepherd’s Voice: 5 Spiritual Truths About False Teachers

 Beware of false teachers.
-They are wolves in sheep’s clothing!
-Did you know that there are entire websites designed around the concept of identifying false teachers?
+They are wolves in sheep’s clothing.
+Did you know that there are entire websites and ministries designed around the concept of identifying false teachers?
 As Christians, we are called to be “on guard” at all times.
 We are told that false teachers are everywhere, and we need to be careful lest we be led astray.
 But what exactly is a “false teacher”?
 How do we identify them?
 And is it possible to unknowingly be led away from the truth?

 Defining false teachers…